 In 1954, Colavito and Score were both promoted to Indianapolis in the Class AAA American Association.
 Farrell joined his two stars in Indianapolis as manager.
 Colavito and Score both enjoyed tremendous years as Indianapolis took the league lead on April 22 and never relinquished it.
 For Score, he was named Minor League Player of the Year by The Sporting News after posting a 22-5 record with a 2.62 earned run average.
 Colavito smacked 38 home runs and drove in 116 RBIs.
 But Colavito showed off more then his power at the plate.
 He would routinely show off his strong right, arm by standing at home plate and throwing the ball past the outfield wall, more than 400 feet away.

 Cleveland had a crowded outfield in 1955, with no less then ten players vying for employment.
 During the offseason, the Indians acquired Ralph Kiner from the Chicago Cubs.
 Kiner was at the end of a Hall of Fame career and occupied left field.
 Larry Doby, another future Hall of Famer, was in center field and Al Smith was in right field.
 Colavito was sent back to Indianapolis, where he hit 30 home runs and drove in 105, earning a late-season call up to the Indians.
 In the nightcap of a doubleheader in Detroit on September 24, Colavito subbed for Al Smith and went 4 for 4 with two runs scored in a 7-0 Cleveland win.
-In addition to his fine day at the plate, Colavito really had the fans at Briggs Stadium buzzing when in the sixth inning, Tigers first baseman Earl Torgeson was on second base and tried to advance on a deep fly off the bat of Detroit center fielder Bill Tuttle.
+In addition to his fine day at the plate, Colavito really had the fans at Briggs Stadium buzzing when in the fifth inning, Tigers first baseman Earl Torgeson was on second base and tried to advance on a deep fly off the bat of Detroit center fielder Bill Tuttle.
 Colavito caught the ball with his back to the wall and fired to third base to nail Torgeson.
 Not only was the throw from Colavito impressive, Torgeson was still about 30 feet from the bag when the ball arrived to Tribe third baseman Rudy Regalado.

 As spring training began in Tucson, Arizona, in 1956, Colavito was feeling more confident about sticking with the varsity.
 The competition for outfield positions was sliced some, and Rocky had nothing more to prove at the minor league level.
 However, in the first couple of months, Colavito found the going rough, hitting .215 with five home runs after 93 at-bats in 37 games.
 On June 16, Colavito was optioned to San Diego of the Pacific Coast League to make room for Gene Woodling, who had been on the disabled list for 30 days with dizzy spells.